 The services’ story begins in 1972 when John & Barbara Dunning, Cumbrian hill farmers, set up Tebay Services when the M6 cut though their farm.
 They opened a small 30 seat café serving home cooked, locally sourced food.

-The Dunning’s viewed the M6 not as the death of their farm, but the beginning of a whole new chapter in how they ran the farm—and that ethos of innovation and a desire to do things properly defines the Westmorland Family businesses.
+The Dunning’s viewed the M6 not as the death of their farm, but the beginning of a whole new chapter in how they ran the farm—and that ethos of innovation and a desire to do things properly defines Westmorland businesses.

 Forty six years on and we are still here, still family owned, still farming and still with a fierce passion for, and a pride in, our landscape, our people, our environment and its products.